 Film Fixer Services Included in the Sundarbans

-- Forest filming permits and legal clearance
+- Forest Department filming permit and legal clearance

-- Wildlife safety and armed guard coordination
+- Wildlife safety and armed forest guard coordination

-- Boat hire, fuel, and river logistics
+- Boat hire, fuel and tidal river logistics

-- Local guides, fixers and translators
+- Local wildlife guides, fixers and translators

-- On-ground supervision and compliance control
+- On-ground supervision every shoot day

 Why International Wildlife Crews Choose Libanza Films

-- Experience supporting sensitive wildlife and conservation projects
+- Experience supporting sensitive wildlife and conservation projects in high-risk remote environments

-- Transparent documentation and ethical compliance
+- Transparent documentation and environmental compliance workflows

 Film Fixer Sundarbans — Frequently Asked Questions